-- All students who enter the Honors College in the fall of 2015 receive a \$6000 per year that they will retain for 4 years if they are first year students or 2 years if they are transfer students.
+- All students who enter the University as first-time Honors students in the fall of 2016 receive an annual scholarship that they will retain for four years (eight consecutive semesters) if they are first year students or two years (four consecutive semesters) if they are transfer students.
+The exact terms of the Honors College scholarships are outlined in a letter provided by the Office of Admissions.
 In order to receive the scholarship, Honors College students are required to meet the following criteria to remain in good standing in the Honors College. - All students must maintain a cumulative GPA of 3.25 or above.
 If a student's GPA falls below 3.25 the student will have one probationary semester to raise the GPA to at least a 3.25.
-If the student fails to do so he/she will be dismissed from the Honors College. - All students in the University Honors College are expected to be enrolled in at least one Honors course a semester, but most students choose to enroll in more than one.
-If a student cannot enroll in an Honors class one semester he/she must meet with the Director of the Honors College and receive a written waiver. - All students in the University Honors College are expected to regularly check their William Paterson University email accounts for University and Honors College information.
+Students who fail to raise their GPAs will be dismissed from the Honors College.
+There is an appeal process if this occurs.
+Refer to the section below regarding probation and appeals. - All students in the University Honors College are expected to be enrolled in at least one Honors course a semester, but most students choose to enroll in more than one.
+If a student cannot enroll in an Honors class one semester, he/she must complete a written waiver form and have it approved by the Director of the Honors College. - All students in the University Honors College are expected to regularly check their William Paterson University email account for University and Honors College information.
 Most information about the Honors College is shared using email. - Students who are in good standing in the Honors College are permitted to take a wider range of courses to fulfill their University Core Curriculum requirements.
-In some cases departments offer special Honors UCC classes and in other cases departments allow students to take upper division classes in place of the 1000 level UCC course.
-Honors students enroll in Honors UCC sections by requesting a permit from the Honors College Office. - Students who are in good standing in the Honors College receive priority registration privileges for the fall and spring semesters, which allow them to register before most other students. - All Honors College students will enroll in a track (which are described in the Honors Handbook), current tracks include:
+In some cases, departments offer special Honors UCC classes and in other cases departments allow students to take upper division classes in place of the 1000-level UCC course.
+Honors students enroll in Honors UCC sections by requesting a permit from the Honors College Office. - Students who are in good standing in the Honors College receive priority registration privileges for the fall and spring semesters, which allow them to register before most other students. - All Honors College students will enroll in a track before the end of their 4th semester.
+Tracks are described in the Honors Handbook.
+The current Honors tracks include: